aequitas-aod/aequitas-home/docs/source/usecase-s2-disadvantaged-students.rst

 ~~~~~~~~~~~~~~~~~~~~
 The Fundamental Rights Impact Assessment for AI fairness (FRIA-F) focuses on systematically identifying, assessing, and mitigating risks that AI systems may pose to fundamental rights.
 It is rooted in the AI Act's risk-based approach and grounded in the Charter of Fundamental Rights of the EU (ECFR).

 The methodology employs an "if-this-then-that" logic through reverse engineering.
 Participants are given design or implementation triggers of the AI system, then assess how these may violate fundamental rights such as dignity, equality, education, and non-discrimination as defined within the ECFR.
 Next, they propose mitigation strategies.
 A multi-disciplinary workshop was held to apply the FRIA-F to the AEQUITAS use case of AI-assisted identification of disadvantaged students.
-The findings and the methodological assessment of the workshop are summarized below, while the full workshop report can be found in Appendix B.2.
+The findings and the methodological assessment of the workshop are summarized below, while the full workshop report can be found in `Appendix B.2  <https://github.com/aequitas-aod/aequitas-doc/blob/main/usecase-s2-disadvantaged-students/Appendix%20B-Use%20case%20S2%20detailed%20findings.pdf>`_.

 Key Findings
 ~~~~~~~~~~~~